Superficial Safety Alignment Hypothesis: Conclusion

-\textbf{Discussion.} While our SSAH offers valuable insights into adversarial scenarios, such as jailbreak attacks, we do not propose a specific solution to address these issues in this work.
-If these issues could be resolved within the framework of our theory, the term ``Superficial'' in ``Superficial Safety Alignment Hypothesis'' may no longer be necessary.
-Interestingly, recent research provides some supporting evidence in this direction~\citep{qi2024safety}.
-However, it is also highly likely that advanced attacks may not be fully mitigated by relying solely on the model’s internal mechanisms.
-A systematic, multi-layered approach, extending beyond the model itself, may be required to effectively defend against sophisticated adversarial threats.

-\textbf{Limitation.} When reallocating redundant units for safety purposes, we only explored the impact of the alignment method SFT.
-Due to resource limitations, we have not yet tested this approach on other alignment methods like PPO or DPO.
+\textbf{SSAH} was introduced to explain how existing safety alignment techniques influence model behavior and, from another perspective, to highlight the key limitation—namely, the inability to provide safety guardrails at each generation step.
+This superficiality makes aligned models struggle against various jailbreak attacks~\citep{qi2024safety,li2025superficial}.
+As discussed in Sec.~\ref{sec:ssah}, we have outlined a theoretical direction for achieving full safety alignment.
+Finally, we would extend SSAH to a non-superficial framework: \begingroup \leftmargini{-0.1in} \begin{quote} \textit{Given an unsafe model that is capable of fulfilling users’ malicious requests, safety alignment teaches the model to \textbf{choose} and \textbf{maintain} the correct reasoning direction at each generation step, along with simple refusal mechanisms.
+That is, the model is able to continuously re-evaluate and re-select its reasoning direction---safe or unsafe---throughout the generation process} \end{quote} \endgroup

-\textbf{Conclusion.} This paper distinguishes safety alignment from the general alignment in LLMs and addresses the three key questions: How does safety alignment affect model behavior?
-Why are safety mechanisms brittle? and How to mitigate the safety alignment tax?
-By answering these questions, we were able to demonstrate that safety alignment can be a straightforward process, rather than a myth.
+In conclusion, this paper distinguishes safety alignment from general alignment and addresses the three key questions: How does safety alignment affect model behavior?
+Why are safety mechanisms brittle? and How to mitigate the side effects?.
+By answering these questions, safety alignment is demonstrated as an implicit binary classification task.